 If you were a resident of Canada, aged 18 in 2009 until today, did you know you had the opportunity to save thousands of dollars in a tax free account?
 Learn about tax free investing – TFSAs 101 to build wealth here.

 - The Tax Free Savings Account (TFSA) is a misnomer.
 Read why here.
 A TFSA can be much more than a cash savings account.

 - The TFSA is an account, not a mutual fund.

-- There are no such things as a spousal TFSA or group TFSA.
+- There are no such things as a spousal TFSA (not yet).

 - Contributions to your TFSA are not tax deductible, so you cannot use contributions to reduce your taxable income.